pandeybhavya37-source/REST-API-Task-Manager/README.md

 # REST-API-Task-Manager

-A simple REST API for managing tasks, built with Python's standard library and SQLite.
+A simple REST API for managing tasks, built with built with Flask and SQLite.

 ## Features